cybex-gmbh/transmorpher/README.md

 #### For Docker image users

 - The base images have changed and need a new compose.yml definition.
     - The main application image was split into separate images for the application and the transcoding worker.
     - The application image no longer automatically starts workers or creates a cron for the scheduler.
         - This will now need to be set up in the compose.yml file.
         - Please refer to the [compose.prod.example.yml](compose.prod.example.yml) file for an example production setup

+#### Client implementations

+- V1 will be deprecated in the near future, please use v2 routes
+- The upload process has changed
+    - please refer to the [Implementing a client](#implementing-a-client)'s [uploading media](#uploading-media) section for details
+    - please see the [Postman collection](postman.json) for example calls for all v2 routes

 ### v0.7.0 to v0.8.0